Chicago Bears vs. Detroit Lions NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Detroit Lions (0-3) are an underdog by just 2.5 points as they aim to break a three-game skid in a matchup against the Chicago Bears (1-2) on Sunday, October 3, 2021 at Soldier Field.
-A total of 42 points has been set for this game.
+The Detroit Lions (0-3) bring a three-game losing streak into a matchup with the Chicago Bears (1-2) on Sunday, October 3, 2021 at Soldier Field.
+Chicago is just a 2.5-point favorite in the contest.
+The total is 42 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.